jbwtk/iotc-lora-gateway-example/instructions.md

 ```
 or `make flash`

-Return to the local folder where you stored basicstation build.
+Return to the local folder where you stored the basicstation build and transfer to the device.
 ```bash
 scp -r ./basicstation root@stm32mp1.local:
 ```